Did you know

 Food & Habitat

 The wood duck is mainly a herbivore, with plant foods such as seeds, fruits, aquatic plants, and acorns making up most of its diet.
-It also eats insects.
+They also eats insects.

 Breeding & Population